Lionel Barber £1.92m deal sees FT pay talks halted - Press Gazette

-Former FT editor Lionel Barber received pay and pension benefits worth £1.92m in 2019 as the company reported a dip in profit (after tax) to £1.89m from £8.2m in 2018.
+Former FT editor Lionel Barber received pay and pension benefits worth £1.92m in 2019 as the FT Ltd (the title’s UK-based corporate entity) reported a dip in profit to £1.89m from £8.2m in 2018.

 News of the payment (contained in accounts published at Companies House) has caused the FT’s NUJ chapel to suspend its negotiations over pay.